DouglasVDM/DouglasVDM-Cloud-Module-Week-2-Challenge/README.md

     * Internal API is more secure, a bit more complex though (...@Harry Li recommends it, if you can implement it)
     * There's a lot of examples out there for Free Tier applications, read that up 1st to understand the concept
     * Do an architectural diagram, it's recommended.
 Look-up "How to do a diagram" AWS has their own logo's.
 It's a professional way to present an infrastructure

+# Todo:
+  1. I need to look into how to [Set up dynamic DNS on Your Amazon Linux instance] (https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/dynamic-dns.html)

 # Day 01